Toxic-Free Cosmetics Act (TFCA)

 - Evaluate hazards of chemicals with the same function as restricted chemicals that may be safer.

-- Provide technical support to small businesses that make or use cosmetic products.
+- Provide additional support for small businesses and cosmetic manufacturers.

-- Identify and then conduct a rulemaking to restrict chemicals that release formaldehyde.
+- Identify and conduct rulemaking to restrict formaldehyde-releasing chemicals.

 Chemical or chemical class |